Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 This configuration will be the same for all the sprints, but can be changed at any moment thanks to the "Settings" select box on the right.

+Finally, it offers the possibility to filter the cards thanks to the search at the top right of the cardwall.
+You will be able to filter by assignee for instance, or by the type of tracker (display only the tasks or only the user stories).

 .. figure:: ../images/screenshots/sc_agiledashboard_cardwall.png
    :align: center
    :alt: Cardwall